25prabhu10/notes/docs/Concepts/Application_Security/Cryptography.md

 # Cryptography

+It is the practice and study of techniques for secure communication in the presence of adversarial behavior

-Cryptography involves converting sensitive data into a format that is unreadable for an unauthorized user
+- Cryptography involves converting sensitive data into a format that is unreadable for an unauthorized user

 ## Hashing